A1Liu/webb/README.md

   the UI automatically figured out everything else.
 That was 3 hours of investigation.
 - Got `error sending request for url (http://192.IP_ADDRESS:3000/): error trying to connect: tcp connect error: No route to host (os error 65)` - need to make sure the web server is running on `0.0.0.0` so that it's available to other devices on the wifi network
+- XCode runs a non-interactive non-login shell for its scripts, so for e.g. Zsh you need to ensure that setup is in `.zshenv`

 ## Secure P2P Connection